Hi, I’m Eben. I was recently diagnosed with Psoriasis and this is my story.

 Eventually I picked myself back up because of the amazing online support system I gained, as well as the support from my friends and family.
 This entire journey was life-changing for me.

 I quickly realized how something so surface level could change the way I looked at myself, and even life; it was such a dark time for me.

 I wanted to share my story to help everyone to know that skin is only surface deep and that it should not define you as a person.
 I never want anyone to let their skin “stop” them from doing anything because it’s just skin.
 I have a daughter and I quickly realized the opportunity for me use this as a way to be an incredible role model for her and to teach her such a valuable life lesson… Never let your insecurities hold you back from anything in life.

 By simply sharing my story online, I’ve realized the power of the internet and I want to do more to help.
-This initiative was created to help, inspire, educate, and empower people by sharing real-life stories and I can’t think of a better place to unite and share genuine stories of struggle and hope.
+I turned to WIRL Project, who partnered with me on the My Skin Won’t Stop Me initiative because it was created to help, inspire, educate, and empower people by sharing real-life stories and I can’t think of a better place to unite and share genuine stories of struggle and hope.
 I’ve also been given an amazing opportunity to raise awareness and funding for Psoriasis sufferers and research.
-To raise awareness for Psoriasis, Cayisa has created a bracelet called the “Eben”, and have pledged to donate 50% of all sales towards Psoriasis research.
+I was contacted by the incredible, all natural jewelry company, Cayisa, who heard my story through social media and wanted to help.
+They created a bracelet to raise awareness for Psoriasis, it’s called the “Eben”, and have pledged to donate 10% of all sales towards Psoriasis research (and will give you a discount and free shipping when you use the promo code “EBEN”).
 By purchasing this bracelet, you can help fund Psoriasis research from now through the end of April.